mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ## Configuration management

 Configuration package will manage different collections of application settings.
-Basic config class sets just some basic values.
-Environment specific setting are set in children classes.
+Basic config class sets just some basic values common for all dev and production environments.
+Environment specific settings are set in children classes.

 {% highlight python %}
 # config.py